lemire/fastrand/README.md

 # fastrand

-Fast random number generation in an interval in Python using PCG: Up to 10x faster than random.randint.
+Fast random number generation in an interval in Python: Up to 10x faster than random.randint.

 Blog post: [Ranged random-number generation is slow in Python](https://lemire.me/blog/2016/03/21/ranged-random-number-generation-is-slow-in-python/)